 Can orzo recipes be frozen?

 Yes!
-You can freeze this orzo pasta by packing it in an airtight container then storing it in the freezer for 2-3 months.
+You can freeze this orzo pasta by packing it in an airtight container and then storing it in the freezer for 2-3 months.
+Keep in mind that the pasta will be softer once thawed.

 Orzo Pasta Serving suggestions